Data storage formats

-Bonsai Tries is an experimental data storage layout policy designed to reduce storage requirements and increase read performance.
+Bonsai Tries is a data storage layout policy designed to reduce storage requirements and increase read performance.

 Bonsai stores leaf values in a trie log, separate from the branches of the trie.
 Bonsai stores nodes by the location of the node instead of the hash of the node.
 Bonsai can access the leaf from the underlying storage directly using the account key.
 This greatly reduces the disk space needed for storage and allows for less resource-demanding and faster read performance.
 Bonsai inherently prunes orphaned nodes and old branches.

-To run a node with Bonsai Tries data storage format, use the experimental command line option
+To run a node with Bonsai Tries data storage format, use the command line option

 Forest of Tries vs. Bonsai Tries

 Forest mode uses significantly more memory than Bonsai.
-With full archives, forest mode uses an estimated 12 TB of storage, while Bonsai with full archives uses an estimated 800 GB of storage.
+With an archive node, forest mode uses an estimated 12 TB of storage, while Bonsai uses an estimated 1100 GB of storage.
+With a full node, forest mode uses an estimated 7 TB of storage, while Bonsai uses an estimated 790 GB of storage.